 If I have symptoms that seem to indicate possible COVID-19 infection or have been exposed to someone known to have tested positive, what should I do?

-If you have come into contact with someone diagnosed with COVID-19 or develop fever, cough and difficulty breathing or shortness of breath, call your healthcare provider or local health department for further instructions.
+If you have come into contact with someone diagnosed with COVID-19 or develop fever, cough and difficulty breathing or shortness of breath, call the on-campus Health Center (students) or your healthcare provider (employees and staff) further instructions.